 From the hospital to the rehab clinic to a long-term care facility, it is important that the logistics to manage the study procedures in each of these settings are arranged in advance, and a specific plan for each patient is created.

 You need a CRO that understands that complex studies like stroke require more than just a standard study plan.
 We have the expertise and experience in stroke to help you see these logistical hurdles and overcome them.

 We believe that the foundation for study success is strong project management.
-To us, this means two key things: (1) that all our project managers reside completely within the CNS business unit and are dedicated to only being assigned to CNS studies; (2) that your study is carefully planned and managed.
+To us, this means two key things:

 Trials in today’s clinical environment are increasingly complex, with more third party vendors to manage than ever before.
 We ensure effective management by assigning therapeutically focused project managers who also have the expertise to manage the logistics tied to multiple vendors.